-Further research revealed that levels of PFOS, or perfluorooctane sulfonic acid (one of 10,000 different types of PFAS) in freshwater fish in England far exceed safe levels in wildlife (at up to 1000 times higher than proposed thresholds).
-If just one portion of these freshwater fish were eaten per month, a person would exceed the safe threshold of PFOS for consumption over a year, based on EU proposed standards.
+Further research revealed that concentrations of PFOS, or perfluorooctane sulfonic acid (one of 10,000 different types of PFAS) in freshwater fish at than two-thirds of river sites in England exceed EU proposed new safe levels for PFAS (by more than 100 times, with fish in one river at more than 1000 times higher than proposed thresholds).
+If just one portion of these freshwater fish were eaten every month, a person would exceed the safe threshold of PFOS for people to consume over a year, based on standards set by the European Food Safety Authority (EFSA).

-Despite PFOS restrictions for over a decade, other forever chemicals with similar or heightened toxicity remain widely used and continue to accumulate in our environment.
+Despite PFOS restrictions for over a decade, other forever chemicals with similar toxicity remain widely used and continue to accumulate in our environment.
 Currently, the UK's drinking water standards for PFAS are much more lenient than those of the EU and USA.
 Concern over PFAS contamination of drinking water has been covered multiple times in the news last year and raised in Parliament through written questions.

-In 2023, the Government published recommendations in its Regulatory Management Option Analysis (RMOA) on PFAS, which included a grouping approach.
+In 2023, HSE published the joint HSE/Environment Agency Regulatory Management Option Analysis (RMOA) on PFAS, which included several recommendations such as a grouping approach.
 However, the RMOA did not go far enough, as recommendations only applied to a narrow range of PFAS for a limited range of uses.
 Link and members set out a joint PFAS Action Plan in December 2023, calling for restrictions on PFAS as a group and actions that will deliver a PFAS-free economy by 2035.